 Technology and Bubble Tea

-Technology is becoming a big part of many different industries, including the food and beverage industry.
+Technology became a big part of many different industries, incl. the food and beverage industry.
 People are now getting accustomed to having a digital screen to place orders from, without having to speak to a member of staff.
 We see it every day in fast food chains like McDonalds, Starbucks and Black Sheep Coffee, and we have to agree, it is very efficient and easy.
 Let's break down these useful technologies so you can decide if you want to integrate this into your bubble tea shop, cafe or restaurant.

-Self-Serve Kiosks
+1) Self-Serve Kiosks

 The most commonly known self-service technology is a self-service kiosk.
 You just go click onto the screen, pick your order, and pay.
 As simple as that.
 There is no need for a staff member to place orders for the customer, the staff simply prepares the orders.
 The art with these kiosks is to make a very easy interface that is straightforward and immediately understandable.
 This way, older generations who didn't grow up with technology won't have difficulty placing their orders.
 And for the younger generations, they are just obsessed with sleek and modern technology interfaces.
 So it can be a win-win.
 And you as a business can utilise your human resources elsewhere and lose less time taking orders, more time preparing the orders.

-Online Ordering Platform // App
+2) Online Ordering Platform // App

-Social Media Marketing
+3) Social Media Marketing

-If someone is new to bubble tea and they see that a shop has many recipe ideas and suggestions, the customer will feel supported and will place their trust in the shop.
-Health-conscious people who are nervous about bubble tea as it's known to be unhealthy can be put to ease by being shown that bubble tea can be healthy and a part of your diet.
-People love storytelling and love to be advised on things they are passionate about.
-Other than helping your closest customers, you can also reach thousands of previously unattainable customers you never thought you could reach.
-Just one viral video or post can turn your store into the hottest place in town, launching a domino effect as interest spreads.
-You can either hire someone to run social media marketing (SMM) campaigns for your store, or you can handle it in house.
-However you choose to approach this, the benefits that can come from properly investing into SMM make it absolutely worth the time and effort required.
-Be sure to check out our TikTok for inspiration.
+If someone is new to bubble tea and sees a shop sharing recipes and suggestions, they feel supported and are more likely to trust the brand.
+Health-conscious customers, worried about bubble tea being unhealthy, can feel reassured when you show how it can fit into a balanced diet.
+People love storytelling and guidance on things they are passionate about.
+Beyond engaging your regular customers, social media lets you reach thousands of new potential customers you never imagined.
+Just one viral post or video can turn your store into the hottest spot in town, sparking a domino effect as interest spreads.
+You can hire someone to run social media marketing campaigns or handle it in-house — either way, the benefits of investing in social media make it well worth the time and effort.
+Be sure to check out our TikTok, Instagram and YouTube channels for inspiration!

-Email Marketing
+4) Email Marketing

 “We have a new bubble tea recipe for you” vs “This recipe should be illegal.
 It's that good”